lindseysim/web-common/README.md

 "a10bc40".semanticCompare("a10b50c");  // 1
 ```

 By default, negative numbers and decimals are not handled as dashes and periods may not be considered part of the number, depending on the string.
-This can be switched by setting true either/both the optional parameters `options.handleNegative` and/or `options.handleDeciaml`.
+This can be switched by setting as truthy either/both the optional parameters `options.handleNegative` and/or `options.handleDeciaml`.
 If enabling decimals in particular, ensure numbers are properly formatted.
 E.g. a value of "3.2.1" would result in a numeric parsing two separate values of "3.2" and "0.1".

 ```javascript
 "x-2".semanticCompare("x-1");  // 1